ash0080/gun.doc.cn/Installation.md

 $ yarn add gun
 ```

-Then import Gun in your script:
+Then import GUN in your code:

 ```javascript
 import Gun from 'gun/gun'